May 02, 2011

 Street Landscaping

-In 2008, the city has had the largest number of green rooftops in the country.
+In 2008, this city had the largest number of green rooftops in the country.
 Chicago has appeared on many 'top green cities' lists.
 For example, EarthLab Foundation named Chicago as the greenest city in the country.
 In Popular Science’s February 8, 2008 issue, Chicago ranked #9 out of fifty greenest U.S. cities.

 photo - Inhabitat.com